 There you have it, our seven best practices for implementing a successful data lab.
 Data science may not be easy, but having a data lab makes it easier—and we hope this article will help you gain success more easily.

 If you’d like to ask us any further questions, feel free to contact us.
-Or if you’re ready to experiment with working with your data in the cloud, we offer a free guided trial to build and implement successful data lake.
+Or if you’re ready to experiment with working with your own data science and machine learning projects, it might be time to see what a data science platform can do for you.